That Pesky Coursework Writing

 More often than not, research will be required for most coursework writing.
 Based upon your instructor’s requirements, you may have specific types and numbers of resource materials to be used.
 Locate these early on, and follow your timeline for research completion.
-This is perhaps the most time consuming part of the process, because you must not only read a great deal, but you must take notes and carefully note from where any information, data, or opinions comes.
+This is perhaps the most time-consuming part of the process because you must not only read a great deal, but you must take notes and carefully note from where any information, data, or opinions come.

 The best method of research note-taking is still the note card process.
 Each note card can be titled based upon potential sub-topics, and, once the research is complete, you can divide the note cards from multiple sources by these sub-topic headings.
 And, if you have carefully noted the resource information on each note card, you will have no difficulty referencing your sources correctly when you reach the writing phase.
 Having the research well-organized truly assists efficient coursework writing